ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

    files.

-The interation between the maintainer and the build-system is performed using a build-system tool.
+The interaction between the maintainer and the build-system is performed using a build-system tool.
 This tool provides a frontend and a backend.
 The maintainers trigger the frontend, which then calls the backend.
 The backend then reads the project directory and generates the artifacts, as :numref:`build system diag`: